Modelling non-stationarity in asymptotically independent extremes: Non-stationary angular dependence function

 for all $w \in [0,1]$ and $t \leq n$.
-In unreported simulations, we have found this aggregated estimator to outperform estimators obtained from any individual pair of quantiles considered.
+We define $\Bar{\lambda}_{QR2}$ analogously to be the aggregated estimator obtained using the extremal quantile regression procedure.
+In unreported simulations, we found these aggregated estimators to outperform estimators obtained from any individual pair of quantiles.
 Furthermore, a range of quantile sets were compared for the examples discussed in Section \ref{sec:sim_study}, with the resulting ADF estimates showing very little difference in variability or accuracy.
 Our choices for $m$ and $\{(q_{1,j},q_{2,j})\}$ are detailed in Section \ref{sec:sim_study}.